 Why We Started Travelling

-In 2008 we were beginning to feel a little too “settled down” with good jobs, a home we loved, and a comfortable lifestyle.
-So, what did we do?
-Dropped everything and travelled.
+During this time, we were also beginning to feel a little too “settled down” with good jobs, a home we loved, and a comfortable lifestyle.
+So, it just seemed right to drop everything and try something new.

 We spent 13 months travelling through Southeast Asia, India, and Sri Lanka.
 After only a short time on the road we realized that travelling was how we were going to spend our lives.
 The things we saw and learned on that trip changed the way we thought about not only the world, but also our future.